Response of a classical mesoscopic oscillator to a two-level quantum system

 where,

 and the functionals $F_i$ are given by,

-with $f_{i}(\tau)$ for $i=x,y$ defined in Eqs. \eqref{eq: fx} and \eqref{eq: fy}.
-Note the resulting form of Eq.~\eqref{eq: influence functional version 1} differs from the influence functional obtained from the linear coupling between two oscillators \cite{paraguassu2024quantum}, which is given by $\mathcal{F}[q,q']= \bra{\Psi} e^{a^\dagger W} e^{a W^*}\ket{\psi}$, and is subject to the algebra of creation and annihilation operators.
+with $f_{i}(\tau)$ for $i=x,y$ defined in Eqs. \eqref{eq: fx} and \eqref{eq: fy}. {Despite the apparent complexity of the influence functional, the final form is achieved through successive use of the BCH formula, alongside with computations of commutators of the Pauli matrices.} Note that the resulting form of Eq.~\eqref{eq: influence functional version 1} differs from the influence functional obtained from the linear coupling between two oscillators \cite{paraguassu2024quantum}, which is given by $\mathcal{F}[q,q']= \bra{\Psi} e^{a^\dagger W} e^{a W^*}\ket{\psi}$, and is subject to the algebra of creation and annihilation operators.
 In the qubit case, instead of ladder operators, the functionals $W_i$ multiply each of the Pauli matrices, which satisfy the angular momentum algebra.
 This will significantly impact the effective dynamics of the oscillator.

 We parametrize an arbitrary pure qubit state as,

 where $p \in [0,1]$ and $\varphi \in [0,2\pi)$.
 To leading order in the dimensionless coupling $g$ we find,

 where we define the \textit{influence phases}, \begin{widetext}